ramigs/ramigs.dev/src/site/posts/nuxt-review.md

 ---
-date: 2020-03-21
+date: 2020-04-18
 title: Three months of Nuxt.js in Production - A Restrospective
-description: Reviewing Nuxt.js after the first three months working with it in a production setting
+description: My experience with Nuxt.js in a continuous delivery production setting
 slug: nuxt-review
 tags:
   - nuxtjs